-- Driving under the influence of drugs can impair a driver's motor skills and endanger the driver passengers, and other road users. - Adolescents who use drugs and alcohol are at increased risk of heavy drug and alcohol use later in life. - Drug and alcohol use can adversely affect a teenager's brain development, which can then lead to severe memory impairment. - Drug and alcohol use can damage internal organs.
-Chronic high dose use of certain drugs, such as methamphetamine, can lead to psychotic behavior.
+- Impaired driving-Driving under the influence of drugs can impair a driver's motor skills and endanger the driver-passengers, and other road users. - Drug or alcohol dependence.
+Adolescents who use drugs and alcohol are at increased risk of heavy drug and alcohol use later in life. - Concentration problems-Drug and alcohol use can adversely affect a teenager's brain development, which can then lead to severe memory impairment. - Serious health problems-Drug and alcohol use can damage internal organs.
+Chronic high-dose use of certain drugs, such as methamphetamine, can lead to psychotic behavior.
 Chronic use of inhalants can damage the heart, lungs, liver, and kidneys.
-Prescription and over the counter medications can cause shortness of breath and seizures.
+Prescription and over-the-counter medications can cause shortness of breath and seizures.